- Understanding basic terms and concepts is a must before considering options.

 If you have a complex portfolio, you may find options offer attractive benefits.

-Before you implement such a strategy, be sure to ask your Financial Advisor for a copy of the options disclosure document entitled “Characteristics and Risks of Standardized Options,” which discusses specific information about the risks of buying and selling options.
+Before you implement an options strategy, you must receive a copy of the options disclosure document entitled “Characteristics and Risks of Standardized Options,” which discusses specific information about the risks of buying and selling options.
+Be sure to ask your Financial Advisor for a copy.

 Keep in mind that commissions, fees, taxes and other expenses are significant when considering any option strategy.
 This is especially true for multi-leg option positions.